kalieldevik/minecraft-mod-testing-1.21/README.md

 #### Step 1
 - Navigate to `src/main/java/net/name/modid/ClassName.java`
-  - Remove unnecessary code (usually comments if using template)
+  - Remove unnecessary code (usually comments and a random `LOGGER.info` example if using template)
   - Make sure to correct class name if you used a template!!
 Do this for the main mod file, and the **ClassNameDataGenerator** Java file
   - Create a new line directly under the class creation that includes the following code:
     - `public static final String MOD_ID = "yourmodid";`